betaflight/betaflight.com/docs/development/Rx.md

 ### Graupner GR-24 PWM

 Set failsafe on the throttle channel in the receiver settings (via transmitter menu) to a value below `rx_min_usec` using channel mode FAILSAFE.
-This is the prefered way, since this is _much faster_ detected by the FC then a channel that sends no pulses (OFF).
+This is the preferred way, since this is _much faster_ detected by the FC then a channel that sends no pulses (OFF).

 **NOTE:**
 One or more control channels may be set to OFF to signal a failsafe condition to the FC, all other channels _must_ be set to either HOLD or OFF.